medoussemaboussida/ITounsi/README.md

+# Jasmineous
-🔹️Conception and development of a mobile application that gathers IT news and events in Tunisia .
+✔ Conception and development of a mobile application that gathers IT news and events in Tunisia .